 This specialized course of study prepares you for many areas of marketing, whether you're most interested in creative services, strategic planning, advertising, research, promotion, or public relations.

 This program consists of five lower-division online marketing courses for a total of 15 credit hours.

 This course provides a general introduction to marketing principles and policies.
 Topics such as marketing functions, price policies and controls, distribution channels, merchandising, and market research as well as competitive practices and government regulations, product development, and integration of marketing using digital technology are presented.
 Students also gain a basic understanding of the 4Ps (product, place, price, promotion).
 Students who completed MKG300 cannot earn credit for MKG310.
 In this course, the student will obtain a general introduction to marketing principles and policies.
 Course units include marketing functions; price policies and controls; distribution channels, merchandising, and market research; competitive practices and government regulations; product development; and integration of marketing with technology, a basic understanding of the 4Ps (product, place, price, promotion), and current issues.(This course is also offered through CBE.
 Credits earned using this option will appear on transcripts with an “EX” suffix.)

 This course prepares students to analyze consumer purchasing behavior as it relates to the development of marketing mix programs.
 Important considerations include economic, psychological, cultural, cognitive, and social factors.
 Focus will include a review of the impact of digital marketing on consumer purchasing.
 (This course is also offered through CBE.
 Credits earned using this option will appear on transcripts with an “EX” suffix.)

-This course introduces the field of advertising, public relations, and the use of digital marketing.
-Topics include media relations, media buying, determining appropriate media, promotions, public relations, and publicity-development tools.
-Students examine methods for improving customer satisfaction, relationship-building strategies, and ethics in advertising and public relations.
+This course introduces the field of advertising, public relations and the use of digital marketing.
+Topics include media relations, media buying, determining appropriate media, promotions, public relations, and publicity development tools.
+Students also examine methods for improving customer satisfaction, relationship-building strategies, and ethics in advertising and public relations.
 (This course is also offered through CBE.
 Credits earned using this option will appear on transcripts with an “EX” suffix.)